The Paradox Of Imagination And Reaching The Powerful Trance State – A Primer On Kavanot

 So the question, which is crucial to understanding meditation should be better reframed: are you passively imagining or actively imagining?

 Because actively imagining and using your da’at is real kavanah.
+And the center of Da’at is the Yin Tang point, also known as the Third Eye.

 On the other hand, passively letting your mind dictate your thoughts is not.